 After graduating from Yale University, where he received a B.S. in Physics, David worked for three years at the Manhattan offices of NERA, an economics research firm headquartered in White Plains.
 At NERA, David’s research focused on antitrust economics ranging across numerous industries, from cable to music to retail stores.
 David then went on to receive a J.D., cum laude, from Harvard Law School and a Masters of Public Policy from the John F. Kennedy School of Government.
-Today David works in the tax department of the law firm of Paul, Weiss, Rifkind, Wharton & Garrison LLP, where he represents both business and pro bono clients in need of tax advice.
+David then worked in the tax department of the law firm of Paul, Weiss, Rifkind, Wharton & Garrison LLP, where he represented both business and pro bono clients in need of tax advice.

 David is active in his local community.
 Among other activities, he is an active member (and former board member) of the White Plains Historical Society and is a former board member of the White Plains Downtown Residents Association.
 He has also been a volunteer at the White Plains clinic of the Westchester County Earned Income Tax Credit Program, where he has helped low- and lower-middle-income residents in filling out their tax returns.
 In June of 2008, David was appointed by Governor David Paterson to serve as one of Westchester County’s representatives on the Metro-North Railroad Commuter Council (MNRCC), an oversight and advisory body that seeks to improve the railroad’s services and responsiveness to the needs of riders.
 From 2010 through 2012, David served as Chairman of the MNRCC during which time he spoke out against fare increases and successfully pushed for quiet cars on trains and a Metro-North Pledge to Riders.